-Engineering, computer science, biology and geology at Binghamton University are all coming together to build a functional Mars rover.
+Engineering, computer science, biology, geology and business management at Binghamton University all come together to build a functional Mars rover.

-The rover developed by Binghamton students will compete against the designs of other schools as part of the Mars Society's annual competition.
+The rover developed by Binghamton students will compete against the designs of other schools as part of the Mars Society's annual University Rover Challenge.

 The team is made up of 30 students from every Watson College discipline as well as students from the School of Management, Decker College of Nursing and Health Sciences, and Harpur College of Arts and Sciences' Biology Department.